My Personal Statement on Flock Safety Cameras in Santa Barbara

 Automated license plate reader systems, including those used by Flock Safety, are not infallible.
 Errors and misuse have led to serious real-world consequences.

-• Sedgwick County, Kansas: A police chief resigned after it was revealed he repeatedly used ALPR access to track his ex-girlfriend’s movements.
+City of Sedgwick, Kansas: Police Chief Lee Nygaard resigned after it was revealed he repeatedly used ALPR access to track his ex-girlfriend’s movements more that 160 times from June to October of 2023.
 The case illustrates how surveillance tools can be abused when safeguards fail.

 Civil liberties organizations including the Electronic Frontier Foundation have documented that ALPR errors and misuse can place innocent people at risk, particularly when officers rely on automated alerts without independent verification.